Getting your Trinity Audio player ready...

 Hellie looked happy.

-I had so much to rejoice about.
+I felt happy and had so much to rejoice about.

 Shellie—my childhood nanny—and Nightshade—the best dog ever—were with me, both magically back from the dead as Hellie.